cla-cif/english-with-claudia/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Oswald' and 'Nunito' font into the HTML page.
+    - Google Fonts were used to import the 'Oswald' and 'Nunito' font into the HTML page.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used for the social media links in the footer section.
 1. [Gitpod](https://www.gitpod.io/)
-    - Gitpod Dashboard was use to write the code and its terminal to commit to Git and Push to GitHub.
+    - Gitpod Dashboard was used to write the code and its terminal to 'commit' to Git and 'push' to GitHub.
 1. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 1. [JPEGMiniPRo](https://www.jpegmini.com/creators)
-    - JPEG Mini Pro was used to compress the image size assuring minimal quality loss.
+    - JPEG Mini Pro was used to compress the image and ensure minimal quality loss.
 1. [Balsamiq:](https://balsamiq.com/)
-    - Balsamiq was used to create the [wireframe](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/index-wireframe.png) before starting the deployment process.
+    - Balsamiq was used to create the [wireframe](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/index-wireframe.png) before the deployment process began.

 ## Testing

 ### General Testing

-The webpage features have been tested thoroughly  with the some well-known free Web testers.
-Particular emphasis was put on SEO and Accessibility since the website offers educational resources.
+The website's features were thoroughly tested using some well-known free web testers.
+Particular attention was paid to SEO and accessibility as the website offers educational resources.

 - __Web Responsive__
-The responsive feature has been tested with Chrome DevTools and an online Web [Design checker](https://responsivedesignchecker.com/checker.php?url=https%3A%2F%2Fcla-cif.github.io%2Fenglish-with-claudia%2F&width=1400&height=700).
+The responsive feature has been tested using Chrome DevTools and an online Web [Design checker](https://responsivedesignchecker.com/checker.php?url=https%3A%2F%2Fcla-cif.github.io%2Fenglish-with-claudia%2F&width=1400&height=700).
-The website layout has been tested on different screen sizes, from small screens 320x480 (eg: Apple iPhone 3) to wide screens 24" and their landscape view providing a good user experience.
+The website's layout has been tested on a range of different screen sizes, from small 320x480 screens (e.g. Apple iPhone 3) to widescreen 24" and their landscape view providing a good user experience.
-The website passed the [Google mobile-friendly test](https://search.google.com/test/mobile-friendly/result?id=a6mUE2LpdV19X1xP-L4ljA).
+The website has passed the [Google mobile-friendly test](https://search.google.com/test/mobile-friendly/result?id=a6mUE2LpdV19X1xP-L4ljA).
-Note: Images and submit form have been removed from small screens layout to obtain better readability and a warning message is displayed instead.
+Note: Images and the submit form have been removed from the small screen layout for better readability and a warning message is displayed instead.

 - __Accessibility__

-  - __Colours:__ All colours checked with [WebAim](https://webaim.org/resources/contrastchecker/) present an optimal contrast ratio.
+  - __Colours:__ All colours checked with [WebAim](https://webaim.org/resources/contrastchecker/) have an optimal contrast ratio.
-  - __Colour Blindness:__ Colourblind Webpage Filters were taken into account on [Toptal](https://www.toptal.com/designers/colorfilter/).
+  - __Colour blindness:__ Colour-blind webpage filters have been taken into account with [Toptal](https://www.toptal.com/designers/colorfilter/).
-  - __Screen Reader:__ Text and links were read with Google Chrome extension Screen Reader (version 53.0.2784.13).
+  - __Screen Reader:__ Texts, links and images' 'alt text' were read with the Google Chrome extension Screen Reader (version 53.0.2784.13).
-  - __Presbiopia:__ All the fonts are "sans serif" and with an adequate size to make the text easy to read without glasses.
+  - __Presbiopia:__ All fonts are 'sans serif' and have a sufficient size so that the text can be easily read without glasses.
-  - __Readability:__ Since the main audience is English learners, the text was rated easy to understand as tested with [WebFX](https://www.webfx.com/tools/read-able/check.php?uri=https%3A%2F%2Fcla-cif.github.io%2Fenglish-with-claudia%2F&tab=Test+By+Url&imahuman=16749697)
+  - __Readability:__ As the main target audience is English language learners, the text was rated 'easy to understand', as tested with [WebFX](https://www.webfx.com/tools/read-able/check.php?uri=https%3A%2F%2Fcla-cif.github.io%2Fenglish-with-claudia%2F&tab=Test+By+Url&imahuman=16749697)
   - __General Accessibility:__ has been tested with satisfactory results on:
       1. [Site Improve](https://siteimprove.com/en/accessibility/result/?website=https://cla-cif.github.io/english-with-claudia/&email=claudia.cifaldi@gmail.com).
       2. Google Light House (mobile and desktop version).
-      3. [Power Mapper](https://try.powermapper.com/demo/ViewScan/051f53b2-ea5c-42ba-a494-d581b173b4d0) presenting no critical issues.
+      3. [Power Mapper](https://try.powermapper.com/demo/ViewScan/051f53b2-ea5c-42ba-a494-d581b173b4d0) shows no critical issues.

 - __Browser Compatibility__
-The website has been tested on [Power Mapper](https://www.powermapper.com/) presenting no critical issues.
-Some layout issues emerged on IE ≤11.
-Other minor issues appeard across browsers are non impeding.
+The website was tested with [Power Mapper](https://www.powermapper.com/) and no critical problems were found.
+Some layout issues occurred in IE ≤11.
+Other minor issues encountered in different browsers are not obstructive.

 - __SEO__
-The website has been tested on:
+The website was been tested on:
   - [Seobility](https://freetools.seobility.net/en/seocheck/check?url=https%3A%2F%2Fcla-cif.github.io%2Fenglish-with-claudia%2F&crawltype=1#headings).
   - Google Light House (mobile and desktop version) obtaining a SEO score of 100%.

 - __Performances__
-  - The website has been tested on [Power Mapper](https://www.powermapper.com/).
+  - The website was been tested on [Power Mapper](https://www.powermapper.com/).
   - Performance was evaluated by [GTMetrix](https://gtmetrix.com/reports/cla-cif.github.io/9nvWRL91/).

 - __Bugs and Problems__